intel-unesp-mcp/infieri2019-session2/README.md

 ## Overview

-The Intel Xeon Phi Coprocessor, the first product of Intel’s Many Integrated Core (MIC) Architecture, is a new accelerator technology developed by Intel to enable performance gains for highly parallel computing workloads.
-It possesses several interesting and appealing features, including the ability to use familiar programming models such as OpenMP and MPI.
-This hands-on training session is a comprehensive, practical introduction to the Xeon Phi architecture and programming models, aiming to demonstrate the processing power of the Intel Xeon Phi product family.
+Intel® Xeon Phi™ is a brand name for all Intel Many Integrated Core (MIC) architecture of processors and coprocessors developed by Intel to enable performance gains for highly parallel computing workloads.
+Intel MIC architecture combines many Intel processor cores onto a single chip and provides interesting and appealing features, including the ability to use familiar programming models such as OpenMP and MPI in much the same manner that they are used on multi-core / multi-socket systems, like the widely used Intel Xeon processors.

+This hands-on training has been designed to be a comprehensive, practical introduction to parallel programming based on the Xeon Phi architecture and programming models, aiming to demonstrate the processing power of the Intel Xeon Phi product family.
+Attendants of these training activities will start issuing simple command-line tools to get basic information about the Intel Xeon Phi coprocessors, then learn how to monitor what resources are being used and access their operating systems by connecting to them using ssh protocol.
+They will be able to verify that the Intel Xeon Phi coprocessor is an IP-addressable PCIe device - managed by an independent environment provided by the MIC Platform Software Stack (MPSS) - that runs a Linux-based operating system.

-Participants will have access to a heterogeneous computing system equipped with Intel Xeon processors and Intel Xeon Phi coprocessors, as well as Intel software development tools.
-The computing system, a state-of-the-art server with two Intel Xeon processors (16 cores, 2 threads/core) and three Intel Xeon Phi coprocessors (171 cores, 4 threads/core), is hosted at the Center for Scientific Computing of the São Paulo State University (UNESP), in Brazil.
-The step-by-step hands-on activities have been planned to provide easy to follow instructions in order to allow the participants to have a real - though very introductory - experience on using a powerful manycore system.
+Participants will have access to a heterogeneous computing system equipped with Intel Xeon processors and Intel Xeon Phi coprocessors, as well as the latest Intel software development tools.
+The computing systems are hosted at the Center for Scientific Computing of the São Paulo State University (UNESP), in Brazil, an official member of the Intel Modern Code training program.
+The step-by-step hands-on activities have been planned to provide easy to follow instructions in order to allow the participants to have a real experience on using a powerful manycore computing system.

 ## Learning Goals